NederlandsMD/SQL--Sakila_DB-Exercises/Instructions.md

-# Unit 10 Assignment - SQL
+# SQL Exercises

-### Create these queries to develop greater fluency in SQL, an important database language.
+### Create these queries to develop greater fluency in SQL.

 * 1a.
 You need a list of all the actors who have Display the first and last names of all actors from the table `actor`.